tantonj/FlynnMobilePracticalTest/README.md

 Photo data is retrieved with http://jsonplaceholder.typicode.com/photos?albumId=id.
 Pressing the '+' will bring up a Dialog to enter title and url.
 In an actual application one would allow for upload, and share intents, then either send the image data to the server or upload to a cloud service and get short url.
 I skip these complications with having just a field for url.
 Any image added will be added to the end of the album queue.
 If it was an empty album, the image should show up.
 Image Title and Album Title are presented on screen.
+Image is added to server with POST using http://jsonplaceholder.typicode.com/photos
+If you exit PhotoActivity and go back into that album, all added albums will be gone, as it will get from server each time it enters album (fake server).
+Once again this would be overcome through sdcard backup.
 All Activities and Fragments flow and resume properly.
 Potential for many moreFeatures!